 Taking a one-way only approach to success stops us from seeing the nuances and imperfections in those we admire.
 We look at the good and strive to be like them in those aspects.
 While we can learn valuable lessons by looking at those who achieved success, we also should keep thinking critically of our own beliefs.

-Is there a predictor for success?
+A predictor for success?

 Does that mean that there are no predictors for success?
 Well, success most likely doesn't originate in your habits.
 They may help you achieve your eventual goal, but they aren't the main reason you will be able to.
 It's much more likely to be determination and a creative idea.
 Or perhaps the key is being social and having a large network.
 Heck, maybe it's even the fact that you were born in the right place at the right time.
 But all those sound like general statements and luck, so is there anything concrete we can relate to success?